 As of December 9, 2022, the CDC expanded the use of the updated (bivalent) COVID-19 vaccine for children ages 6 months through 5 years.
 The updated Pfizer vaccine will be used as the third dose in the primary series for children age 6 months through 4 years old.
 Children ages 6 months through 5 years who previously completed a Moderna primary series are eligible to receive the updated Moderna booster 2 months after their primary series.
 (See: Booster Doses)

 The dose and series authorized for children is informed by clinical trials on safety and effectiveness of the Pfizer and Moderna vaccine in these age groups.

 Pfizer COVID-19 Vaccine Authorization

 - Children age 12 to 17 receive a two-shot series spaced three weeks apart.
 The dosage is the same as the adult dosage.
-This age group should also get a booster dose at least five months after their second shot.
+This age group should also get an updated booster dose at least two months after their second shot.

 Moderna COVID-19 Vaccine Authorization

 - Children age 6 months through 5 years old receive a two-shot series, with two doses spaced four weeks apart.
 The dosage is one-quarter of the adult dosage.
 This age group is also eligible to receive a Moderna bivalent booster dose 2 months after their primary series.

 - Children age 6 to 11 receive a two-shot series, with two doses spaced four weeks apart.
 The dosage is half the adult dosage.
 This age group should also receive a Moderna bivalent booster dose 2 months after their primary series.